1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: He resisted even after the defeat at Dabo.

-82. The annexation of Sindh was widely criticized in Britain as:
+82. The annexation of Sindh was widely criticized in Britain as__________.

 A) Defensive necessity